 Failover and Backup

 Automatic backups are built into our system.
 If a single server fails, another one will take over instantaneously.
-All data is backed up daily to a different physical location, and stored encrypted.
+All data is backed up daily and stored encrypted.
 Should the worst happen—such as losing a data center—we can rebuild all Zeplin data in a new location, and be fully operational within five days.

 Our vendors are all evaluated on their security controls in place, and compliance is reviewed regularly.
 If we need to use a vendor, we make sure that their security is the same or better than our own, and the appropriate compliance requirements are met.